Merlin04/Adfinder/README.md

  - WebService: Run an API where you send the article content to it and get back whether or not it is promotional, along with a confidence score.
  - ModelAccess: Contains all of the logic for getting predictions from the model.
  - MLModel: Contains the ModelInput and ModelOutput classes, as well as the model zip file.

+The second part of this repository is a Firefox extension, which is currently a work in progress.

 ## Usage